 You can get a free £5 when you top up your Amazon account by £100.
 It’s only valid once per email address, so you need to check you’re eligible via the link below.
 Then once you have the credit in your account it’s valid for 10 years.

-Zeek is a handy app to get a little money off someone’s unwanted gift card, and Amazon occasionally features.
+Zeek is a handy app and website to get a little money off someone’s unwanted gift card, and Amazon occasionally features.

-Though the discount is usually only a couple of quid, this is a must buy for first-time users of the app as you can save an extra £5 with the code CLEVERCASH.
+Though the discount is usually only a couple of quid, this is a must buy for first-time users of the app as you can save an extra £3 with the code CLEVERCASH.
 There’s a minimum spend of £30.

 If Amazon codes aren’t available, have a look at the other retailers including John Lewis, iTunes and ASOS.